VinceW31/SONOFF_OTA/PlatformIO/README.md

 Procedure:

+The only 2 files you will need to download (or just copy the code) are located in the Platform IO page, the 2 files are SONOFF_OTA and Platformio.ini

 Disassemble the SONOFF and install header pins on SONOFF PCB. (see YouTube)

 Correctly connect FTDI adapter to SONOFF header pins.
 (3.3v, Ground, TX and RX)